raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 ## Bulletproofing your program

-In this section we are going to try and find ways to improve your program so that it stands the best chance of working as intended if something unexpected happens!
+In this section we are going to try and find ways to improve your program so that it stands the best chance of working as intended if something unexpected happens.
 There are many reasons why a program can fail, but with some foresight and planning it is possible to deal with these failures appropriately instead of crashing and losing the chance to capture data and images aboard the ISS.

 ## Error handling